zumasys/docs/site/rover/release-notes/web/1-7-0/README.md

     - On small screen format devices (iPad Mini in portrait mode), a collapsible section was added to more easily view the cart summary section.
      - ![Collapsible Parts](./CategoryCollapse.gif)
      - (PENDING, not yet in TEST) Adds a default filter to the Orders table to return "New" status orders.
+   - Added ability to selectively display custom fields in the Cart Summary section.
+This is enabled by the "POS Extra Info" setting in MRK.CONTROL

 ## Bug Fixes